 Popular as a replacement for existing metal windows or capitalising on the current trend for industrial and Crittall style windows, you’ll find windows, doors, bifolding and sliding doors in the steel look.
 There are also dedicated steel-look doors and windows for inside the home.

 Patio doors in this timeless style are also popular, especially as single or double doors or doors with side panels.
 So the obvious question is, how much do steel replacement windows cost, and are they a good investment?

 First of all, aluminium steel replacement windows are not exact Crittall® style windows.
-This 160-year-old company has a worldwide reputation for windows fabricated from quality steel and built to last.
-The authentic window only comes from the company that designs, makes and trademarks it.
-What aluminium steel replacement windows do is offer a cheaper alternative.
-They are not the same, but they meet what is presently a strong consumer demand and growing trend.
+This 160-year-old company has a worldwide reputation for windows fabricated from quality steel and built to last even longer than alumninium versions.
+The genuine steel window is slimmer, stronger and offers the genuine article every time.

 To find out how much steel replacement windows cost, you need to seek out the right brand from some of the aluminium systems on offer.
-Most of the major systems companies have an aluminium suite designed and intended to replicate old steel windows.
-The reality is that any knowledgeable window company can create a product in the old style.
-What they need to do is be aware of the right system with the appropriate sight lines and dimensions. , the right glazing bars and the right hardware.
+Most of the major aluminium systems companies have an aluminium suite designed and intended to replicate old steel windows.

 Factors affecting the price you pay for steel replacement windows.